Guns N' Roses (pinball): Reception and legacy

 In a review for The Flipside the game was found to have knock-out sound, deep multiball play, and whilst initially fun lacked the depth of some competing games.

 Each member of the band received a free pinball machine.
-Former Guns N' Roses guitarist Gilby Clarke sued the band over the use of his likeness in the game, as he had been a member of the band when the machine was under production but was out by the time it was released.
-The machine has continued to be popular with Guns N' Roses fans, in part because it was one of the only releases of "Ain't Going Down."
-In 2020, Jersey Jack Pinball produced a new pinball machine: Guns N' Roses: Not in This Lifetime.
+Former Guns N' Roses guitarist Gilby Clarke sued the band over the use of his likeness in the game, as he had been a member of the band when the machine was under development but had left by the time it was released.
+In 2020 Jersey Jack Pinball produced a new pinball machine, Guns N' Roses: Not in This Lifetime.